From candy canes to minty hot cocoa, ‘tis the season to experience the power of peppermint.

-Peppermint tea made from dried or fresh mint leaves can also be beneficial.
+Tea made from dried or fresh mint leaves can also be beneficial.
 But, keep in mind that it may not help everyone.

 “For some people with GI distress such as gas, bloating and cramps, sometimes peppermint works really, really well,” Marrs said.
 “But for other people, peppermint or other mints can cause reflux.
 There isn’t one thing that works for everybody.”

 Skin conditions: A number of herbal salves for sore muscles and joints contain menthol, which creates a cooling effect.
 And peppermint can reduce skin irritation, itchiness and redness.
-Dilute peppermint oil before applying it to skin by mixing a few drops with mineral or olive oil, and test on a small section of skin first.
+Dilute the oil before applying it to skin by mixing a few drops with mineral or olive oil, and test on a small section of skin first.

 Before using peppermint, check in with your health care provider.
-Peppermint is not recommended for people who have diabetes, a hiatus hernia or gastroesophageal reflux disease.
+It is not recommended for people who have diabetes, a hiatus hernia or gastroesophageal reflux disease.
 It may also interfere with medications, including those that reduce stomach acid, lower blood sugar or help with high blood pressure.